Moustikitos/dpos-pool/readme.rst

 + ``<delegates>`` value can be:
    * a coma-separated username list
-   * a ath to a file containing new-line-separated username list
+   * a path to a file containing new-line-separated username list

 Windows users
 =============